 These traps can be scattered all around your garden.
 It doesn’t really matter which garden trap you use, it will be effective.
-Traps have this special scent that attracts snails towards them.
+Traps have this special scent that attracts snails toward them.
 They get to travel toward the trap, and eventually, they are caught red-handed.

-The process is inexpensive, easy to install, and is not harmful to plants.
+The process is inexpensive, easy to install, and not harmful to plants.
 The disposing part might be a bit undesirable part.
 Another thing is to reset these traps regularly.
 It will take a few weeks to months to destroy the whole population of snails.

 2. Have Predators

-Another most effective way is to have some snail predators in your garden.
+Another effective way is to have some snail predators in your garden.
 No, I am not talking about those foxes or bears.
 You can have cute creatures like geese, chickens, and ducks.